Introduction

 Conduct Consultations and Ask Key Questions

 Once you've narrowed down your list of potential custody lawyers, it's essential to schedule meetings to discuss your specific situation.
-Prepare a set of key questions to guide these discussions, such as:
+Prepare a set of questions, such as:

 - How do you typically approach cases similar to mine?